 The complexity of the relationship between household crowding and negative health and wellbeing outcomes makes it difficult to separate the effects of crowding from other factors.
 Related factors include the physical condition and type of housing, socioeconomic factors, and risk behaviours such as smoking .
 Despite these complexities, household crowding remains a useful overall indicator of people’s exposure to poor housing conditions.

 This indicator presents the proportion of the population living in a crowded household (needing one or more bedrooms based on the Canadian National Occupancy Standard) for the Canterbury District Health Board region, in 2013.

 The figure shows the proportion of those exposed to household crowding for the Canterbury DHB region compared with New Zealand as a whole.
 In 2013, 6.2 percent of the Canterbury DHB population and 10.1 percent of the New Zealand population overall, lived in crowded households, increasing to 7 percent and 10.8 percent, respectively, in 2018.
 The relative difference remains unchanged.

 The figure shows that the distribution of exposure to household crowding in the Canterbury DHB region is uneven, with higher levels for Pacific peoples and Māori, relative to the total population.
 Proportions living in homes defined as crowded in 2013 and 2018 were 30.4 and 27.1 percent for Pacific peoples, 13.8 and 12.0 percent for Māori, and 6.2 and 7.0 percent for the total population, respectively.

 Source: Statistics New Zealand.

-Survey/data set: New Zealand Population Census.
+Survey/data set: Census of Population and Dwellings.
 Custom request for Canterbury DHB region.

 Source data frequency: Census conducted every 5 years.